 Cell phones have become an essential item in our day to day lives.
 We use them all the time.
 For example, on average in 2018, a working adult spent about 2 hours and 46 minutes on their cell phone.
-In 2019, the average increased to 2 hours and 55 minutes, and now in 2020 the number has risen again to 3 hours and 15 minutes.
+In 2019, the average increased to 2 hours and 55 minutes, and currently the number has risen again to 3 hours and 15 minutes.
 Nevertheless, it’s safe to make the claim that we spend a good portion of our days on our cell phones.
 Since people are using their phones so much, and use them for many different reasons such as directions, ordering food, shopping, and communicating with each other, why not add medical alert systems for the elderly to the list?

 In this article, by looking at the advantages and disadvantages of cellular medical alert systems, people could potentially make up their mind on the right choice for them to protect their loved ones.

 No extra device to carry/ learn to use.

 When a cell phone becomes someone’s medical alert system, the chances that they take it with them everywhere and already know how to use it are exceptionally high.
 Therefore, no extra device has to be carried around or has to be newly learned if a cellular system is what that person chooses.

 One of the bigger advantages of a cellular system is the fact that no extra money has to be paid.
 If someone has a phone, but wants a normal medical alert system, then more money must be paid.
 If a cellular device is chosen, then the only fees that that person owes is the normal phone fees they were already paying for.